389ds/389ds.github.io/docs/389ds/howto/howto-fedora-release-process.md

 Update The Wiki (internal use only)
 ------------------------------------

--   Upload the source tarball to pagure <https://pagure.io/389-ds-base/upload>
+-   Upload the source tarball to GitHub <https://github.com/389ds/389-ds-base/releases/new>

 -   Create a release note under the following directory (follow the previous release note as a template)

         /SOURCE/docs/389ds/releases/